pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 sketch what you think the charts will look like.
 Assume that you start in corner A and that Q is 250 mm and R is 500 mm.
 Run the experiment and verify your prediction.
 Next, run the experiment from starting position B, C, or D.
-Based on the data alone, ask your team mates where they think the robot started.
+Based on the data alone, ask your teammates where they think the robot started.
 {: .notice--primary}